-This bill amends Minnesota Statutes 2024, section 216B.2402, to exclude data centers from the calculation of gross annual retail energy sales for energy conservation and optimization purposes.
+This bill amends Minnesota Statutes 2024, specifically section 216B.2402, to exclude data centers from the calculation of gross annual retail energy sales for energy conservation and optimization purposes.
 A new subdivision is added to define a "data center" as a freestanding structure primarily containing electronic equipment used for processing, storing, and transmitting digital information.
-The bill also modifies subdivision 10 to include data centers among the facilities exempted from gross annual retail energy sales, provided they meet specific criteria, such as imposing a peak electrical demand on a consumer-owned utility's system that is equal to or greater than 40 percent of the system's peak demand.
+The bill also modifies subdivision 10 to clarify that gross annual retail energy sales do not include electric sales to data centers, provided they meet certain criteria, such as imposing a peak electrical demand on a consumer-owned utility's system that is equal to or greater than 40 percent of the system's peak demand.

 Statutes affected: